syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Row.md

 It represents the record details that are fetched from the datasource.

 ## Row hover
-You can see the mouse hovering effect on the corresponding grid rows using the `enable-row-hover` property, its value is `true` by default.
+You can see the mouse hovering effect on the corresponding Grid rows using the `enable-row-hover` property, its value is `true` by default.
 The following code example describes the previous behavior.

 {% tabs %}